-As we struggle to make sense of the school shooting in Chardon Ohio, Your Teen asked Amanda Nickerson, PhD, from University of Buffalo to answer a few questions about the protocol for reporting suspicious information.
+As we struggle to make sense of school shootings and other acts of gun violence, Your Teen asked Amanda Nickerson, PhD, NCSP, Professor and Director of the Dr. Jean M. Alberti Center for the Prevention of Bullying Abuse and School Violence at the University at Buffalo, to answer a few questions about the protocol for reporting suspicious information.

-Sometimes the authorities, school officials, and others cannot divulge specific information about their private investigations, so you may not know what is being done.
+Nickerson: Sometimes the authorities, school officials, and others cannot divulge specific information about their private investigations.
+You may not know what is being done.
 There may also be “systems factors” or criteria that need to be met in order for a report to trigger an investigation.
 If you or your teen has serious concerns about the safety of others and the report appears to be ignored or not taken seriously by the first person or place you contact, you should be persistent in bringing the issue to the attention of someone who will take it seriously and follow through.